Insight Tarot - iOS App

 As the cards are drawn, user considers changing the query, so they tap the back arrow at top left.

-A modal warns that progress will be lost; the user chooses to continue.
+A modal warns that progress will be lost if going back; the user chooses to continue.

 Once all cards are drawn, the AI begins building the summary, shown at the bottom.

-The AI summarized multi-card reading is now ready for review, offering an Overview, key details, and large, flippable cards for each position.
-The description under each card is AI-tailored to the overall reading, not just boilerplate copy from the Library.
-Once done, the user can either exit to Home or download a transcript and exit, as discussed in the next panel flow.
+The AI summarized multi-card reading is now ready for review, offering an overview, large, flippable cards for each position, and closing remarks at the end.
+The details for each card is AI-tailored to the overall reading, not just boilerplate copy from the Library.
+Once done, the user can either exit to Home directly or download a transcript and exit, as discussed in the next panel flow.

-The user sees AI-customized text based on the card, its position, and other user-supplied factors.
+The user reads the customized text based on the card, its position, and other supplied factors.
+User swipes.

-The user reaches the end and receives a positive send-off.
+Jumping to the end, the user receives a positive send-off.
 They now proceed to tap “Transcript/Exit” CTA.

 Initial Screens